gleechi/gleechi.github.io/pages/0.12.0/unity/unity_component_vgrecorder.md

 In order to support recording and replaying {% include tooltip.html tooltip="SensorData" text="sensor data" %} and re-using that information, there will be recording files in each project.

-That means that when you record inside your Unity project, and want to use the recordings in a build, you have to manually copy these files to the build directory.

 ## How to Replay an Interaction Sequence

 ### Full and scene-specific interaction replay